Data breach, after data breach, after data breach. The cyber problem is not going away.

 If these attacks highlight anything, it’s that the need for holistic cyber insurance products and effective data breach preparation and management programs are more essential than ever.

-But cyber is a constantly evolving area of risk which is dumping ever-changing demands on insurance professionals.
+But cyber is a constantly evolving area of risk which is dumping ever-changing demands upon insurance professionals.
 All clients have different cyber vulnerabilities and the market’s developing at such a pace that it can be tricky to match the most effective cyber insurance policy to the client.
 This sometimes results in coverage gaps which could have enormous ramifications if a breach were to occur.

 “Cyber risk, by definition, touches multiple risks - liability, direct loss, crime, extortion, error & omissions.
-The gap as it were, is the failure of aligning any cyber coverage with existing insurance policies to maximize coverage for an insured.”
+The gap as it were, is the failure of aligning any cyber coverage with existing insurance policies to maximise coverage for an insured.”

 Learn more about cyber insurance updates and best practices by tuning into our exclusive webinar on April 19 at 2pm ET.